rococodes/rococodes.github.io/_posts/2024-05-06-Hanukkah-of-Data-1.md

 select * from products where desc like "%bagel%";
 ```

-There was only 1 row in the product table for coffee so I decided to use the sku for that item in my big query.
+There was only 1 row in the product table for coffee so I decided to use the `sku` for that item in my big query.
 I was also hesitant to use bagel since there could have been other products that were bagel sandwiches or otherwise labeled differently.

-Now I had 3 tables I had to join- orders, customers, orders_items.
-My approach was to have 2 tables: the one I already pulled from my first query (joining date and name) and a second table with order ID and customer ID (where the order contained the coffee sku).
+Now I had 3 tables I had to join- `orders, customers, orders_items`.
+My approach was to have 2 tables: the one I already pulled from my first query (joining date and name) and a second table with order ID and customer ID (where the order contained the coffee `sku`).
 I then joined those 2 tables together and pulled the phone number of the person with initials JP, who ordered in 2017, and bought coffee.

 ``` sql
 select phone